simoncblyth/opticks/notes/issues/U4RecorderTest_cf_CXRaindropTest.rst

     ./U4RecorderTest_ab.sh  # on laptop

-TODO : test with non-normal incidence input photons
+DONE : test with non-normal incidence input photons
 ------------------------------------------------------------

 * also arrange exact same input_photon arrays on local and remote